 In May 2016, the Company signed an exclusive Distribution Agreement with a European partner for two products in the cardiovascular therapeutic area for the Canadian market.
-These products have been approved in Europe and certain other markets around the world and are expected to be launched in Canada upon approval being granted by Health Canada.
-The Company has made a submission to Health Canada seeking marketing approval of the products which is currently under review.
-If approved by Health Canada, these will be the Company's first products launched in the cardiovascular market in Canada.
+These products have been approved in Europe and certain other markets around the world.
+The Company made a submission seeking marketing approval of the products in Canada in December 2017 and received a Notice of Deficiency from Health Canada in respect of this submission in April 2019.
+The Company is currently working towards providing Health Canada with the necessary additional information requested in respect of these products.